 - 1 tablespoon sliced almonds

-- Place rolled oats, soy milk, raspberries, chia seeds, and 2 teaspoons maple syrup in a pint size mason jar container.
+- Place rolled oats, milk, frozen raspberries, chia seeds, and 2 teaspoons maple syrup in a pint size mason jar container.
 Stir until everything is mixed together and oats are covered in liquid.

 - Place top on and store in the refrigerator overnight, 5-8 hours.